zzuse/dotfiles/README.md

     make && \
     make install

-## For more about rcm install, plz consult https://github.com/thoughtbot/rcm.
+## For more about rcm install, please see https://github.com/thoughtbot/rcm.

 Setup
 ------------